Telepresence vs. Video Conferencing: What’s the Difference?

 Telepresence Conferencing Systems

 A telepresence system is the most elite, and expensive, video conferencing solution available on the market.
-This type of system is set up on site, with the highest quality video and audio equipment, and is designed to make virtual meetings more impressive and immersive by creating a shared environment that simulates being in the same room together.
+This type of conferencing solution is set up on site, with the highest quality video and audio equipment, and is designed to make virtual meetings more impressive and immersive by creating a shared environment that simulates being in the same room together.

 Telepresence systems factor in special touches and elements such as lighting, room décor, furniture, fixtures, and more.
 These elements are all coordinated, and broadcast in high definition to create the feeling of truly being present and in-person at the table for a business meeting.
+In the inception of this technology, the cost of this type of virtual meeting platform was a hurdle for most small businesses.
+But with the current increase in demand for such technology in the market, video conferencing solutions have become more accessible to all.
+The cost would still be a more significant than any of the video conferencing platforms mentioned above, but telepresence is still the best virtual meeting platforms in comparison.

 As you embark into implementing or expanding your video conferencing systems, it is important to understand all the options available so you can determine which system will propel your company communications forward with the most impact.
-Check out our Ultimate Video Conferencing Buyer’s Guide for more in-depth insight on what system will best serve your business.